deft-plus/reactivity/module/README.md

 ### Untracked Signals

-Use `signal.untrack()` to access a signal's value without registering it as a dependency in a reactive context.
+Use `signal.untracked()` to access a signal's value without registering it as a dependency in a reactive context.

 ---